campbell17/campbell17-v2/journal/draft-untitled.md

 layout: post
 category: writing
 title: "The Nap Had Nothing To Do With It"
-subtitle: '"I think it was the nap that did it.
-I'm going to start napping between classes from now on."
-Let me stop you right there...'
 date: '2023-05-22'
 draft: true
 ---

+Subtitle: "I think it was the nap that did it.
+I'm going to start napping between classes from now on."
+Let me stop you right there...

 "I think it was the nap that did it.
 I'm going to start napping between classes from now on."